Additional troops deployed in Kashmir due to internal security situation, says Centre: Reports

 On July 27, the Centre deployed 100 companies of paramilitary forces in the state.
 Less than a week later, 25,000 more personnel were reportedly deployed.

-The Union Home Ministry on Friday said that the decision to deploy extra paramilitary personnel in Jammu and Kashmir was based on the security situation in the Valley and requirements of rotation, PTI reported.
+The Union Home Ministry on Friday said the decision to deploy extra paramilitary personnel in Jammu and Kashmir was based on the security situation in the Valley and requirements of rotation, PTI reported.

 On July 27, the Centre had decided to deploy 100 additional companies of paramilitary forces in the state.
 Less than a week later, the government decided to deploy 25,000 more paramilitary personnel to Jammu and Kashmir, several reports said on Thursday.